Ssekyene/alx-low_level_programming/0x13-more_singly_linked_lists/README.md

 0. Prints all the elements of a `listint_t` list.

 1. Returns the number of elements in a linked `listint_t` list.

+2. Adds a new node at the beginning of a `listint_t` list.